chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 ### Tools

 We're using **Mustache.js** as a pre-parser for the CloudFormation YAML (not by choice, believe me, we would prefer Jinja2).
-That means we are writing CloudFormation templates in _mostly_ YAML, and _small bits_ of Mustache templates.
+That means we are writing CloudFormation templates in _mostly_ YAML, and _small bits_ of Mustache.

 We're using **Python** as a scripting language (this is the main supported scripting language for SSM Automations, plus Python is awesome).

 ### AWS Services

-We're using AWS **CloudFormation**, and writing CF templates in YAML, also including some Mustache templates.
+We're using AWS **CloudFormation**, and writing CF templates in YAML, also including some Mustache templating.

 We're using AWS **Systems Manager Automations** (SSM Automations) to write serverless playbooks that operators can run.
 (The particular application here is incident response.)